 The Indus Dictionary Project

-This is a pictograph of a knife with a straight blade and its sharpening tool.
-The knife is placed on the right.
+This is a pictograph of a handle and a flint blade.
 It is an ideograph for the verb to chop, to slice, to split or to splice.

 Mohenjo-daro: Seal: M-257 a: Jagat Pati Joshi and Asko Parpola, 1987: Corpus of Indus Seals and Inscriptions: Volume 1: Page 63: Collections in India: Suomalainen Tiedeakatemia.

 Mohenjo-daro: Seal: M-856 a: Sayid Ghulam Mustafa Shah and Asko Parpola, 1991: Corpus of Indus Seals and Inscriptions: Volume 2: Page 78: Collections in Pakistan: Suomalainen Tiedeakatemia.